EugeneObruchkov/flck-blog/content/blog/post-in-paris.md

 ]
 +++

-We spent three incredible days at a post-rock festival in Paris - [Post in Paris 2024](https://communalesaintouen.com/evenements/post-in-paris/).
+We spent two incredible days at a post-rock festival in Paris - [Post in Paris 2024](https://communalesaintouen.com/evenements/post-in-paris/).
 Here are a few of the most unforgettable moments captured on video from the concerts.

 {{< youtube qp-w4rOs-NI >}}